Noah, the flood, the ark, are they myth or are they reality?

 The biggest differences with the narrative are the presentation of both the character and mission of Noah

 This is summed up by his name: Noah.
 It means ‘comfort, rest, quiet’.
 As a preacher of righteousness mentioned above, that’s what his life represented.
 God gave Noah his mission, and that mission was to bring comfort, rest and quiet to the Earth.

 The biblical story, if told correctly, has great meaning, the water has a double meaning of both destroying that which is bad (evil mankind) and buoying up that which is good (Noah and his family).
 There is much to be said from both the symbolism and the meaning of the Hebrew words such as ‘nephilim’, ‘irin’ and ‘noah’ only three that we have barely touched on today.

 In the context of The Explanation we will be spending quite a bit of time dissecting the Bible and especially the biblical Hebrew vocabulary.
 There’s much more than meets the eye.
 And we could find unsuspected answers there that we might not have comprehended.

-Suffice is to say now, Hollywood and many interpretors have placed their emphasis in the wrong place, on the ‘spectacular’: the Ark, the nephilim, the swelling waters… in Hollywood terms we call that the special effects.
-After all that’s what a ‘Blockbuster’ is nowadays, unless there’s the spectacular present, there’s little ‘interest value’.
+Suffice is to say now, Hollywood and many interpreters have placed their emphasis in the wrong place, on the ‘spectacular’: the Ark, the nephilim, the swelling waters… in Hollywood terms we call that the special effects.
+After all, that’s what a ‘Blockbuster’ is nowadays, unless there’s the spectacular present, there’s little ‘interest value’.

 There’s huge highlighting of the fantastic, fabulous, dramatic and dazzling to the detriment of the message.